tapanther/hfy/LordsOfHell.md

 to the last and cast down the Spawn of the Archfield.
 We shall be free, or die."

 Each buoy bore a similar message, the dying breaths of forty-seven languages spat out and echoing for an eternity in the darkness.
-It alwaysbothered me; why had their executioners immortalized their own curses?
+It always bothered me; why had their executioners immortalized their own curses?
 Was it a token of respect, an acknowledgement of the bravery and resolve these peoples had displayed in their dying moments?
-Or was it something more sinister?
-A warning?
+Or was it something more sinister; A warning?
 A threat?
-Maybe the messages were a warning to others. *Look how many have raged against us an failed.*
+What kind of message did it send to memorialize the lines that signed the death warrants of untold billions? *Look how many have raged against us and failed.*

 The hiss of the airlock cycling broke me away from my somber thoughts.
 The door shuddered open.
 A frail, feathered figure stood before me, exuding a delicate beauty